Getting 'set up' to start out right - part 5

 The alignment of the shoulder joint to maximize the pull

-It has been found that the elite lifter will automatically place their shoulder joint five to fifteen centimeters in front of the bar at the instant the weight leaves the floor.
-Again the body type seems to dictate the best distance.
-Those with short legs and long torsos have an advantage if they stand zero to five centimeters in front of the bar.
-Six to nine centimeters seems to work very well for those with proportions similar top to bottom.
-An athlete with long legs and a short upper torso would benefit in placing themselves anywhere from ten to fifteen centimeters in front of the bar.
+It has been found that the elite lifter will automatically place their shoulder joint five to fifteen centimetres in front of the bar at the instant the weight leaves the floor.
+Again the body type dictates the best distance.
+Those with short legs and long torsos have an advantage if they stand zero to five centimetres in front of the bar.
+Six to nine centimetres seems to work very well for those with proportions similar top to bottom.
+An athlete with long legs and a short upper torso would benefit in placing themselves anywhere from ten to fifteen centimetres in front of the bar.

 Now bear in mind these recommendations are for the elite lifters.
 A novice lifter does not have the necessary structural development to 'pull in' the barbell at the instant the weight leaves the ground.
 Instead they would be better advised to line up with the shoulder joints in the same line as the bar or just slightly in front of it at the time the bar leaves the floor.
 Once the lifter has gained muscle mass and experience they should begin to shift toward the correct position in front of the bar.
 This obviously is an evolving process for each lifter and coach.